 So, what does it mean to spiritually awaken?
 If your experience has been similar to mine, there is no single word that can capture all that awakening entails.
-Sometimes you will find yourself expanding and growing, reaching significant new understandings about yourself, others, and life itself.
-Hopefully, you will have a few magical, mystical experiences that help open your eyes to seeing life through a new, radically different perspective.
-And I hate to be the one to deliver the news on this one if you aren’t already aware, but you will likely sometimes find yourself stuck in the muck of old, unresolved issues that you know you need to face if you hope to drop the weight of the past.
-You will hear your soul calling for you to do what is necessary to experience a major rebirth and transformation, but at first, you may feel resistance and a clinging to your old way of life because you have no clue where this path of awakening is going to lead you.
+Sometimes you will find yourself expanding and growing, reaching significant new understandings.
+Hopefully, you will have a few mystical experiences that help open your eyes to seeing life through a new perspective.
+You will also likely sometimes find yourself stuck in the muck of old, unresolved issues that you know you need to face if you hope to drop the weight of the past.
+You will hear your soul calling for you to do what is necessary to experience a major rebirth and transformation, but at first, you may feel resistance and a clinging to your old way of life because you have no clue where this path of awakening is going to take you.

 In this post, I would like to share my spiritual awakening experience so that others who are currently facing significant challenges will know they’re not the only ones struggling with this strange, sometimes beautiful, and sometimes overwhelming path of discovery.
 I would like to mention a couple of things before that.
-One, I don’t think the journey of awakening ends once you step foot on this path.
-There are endless ways to keep growing and shifting, so I don’t think any of us can expect to cross a finish line and be done with the process.
-Secondly, although I will focus on the challenges involved with awakening, I certainly don’t view awakening as a negative experience.
+One, the journey of awakening never ends once you step foot on this path.
+There are endless ways to keep growing and shifting.
+None of us should expect to cross a finish line at any point.
+Secondly, although I will focus on the challenges involved with awakening, I certainly don’t view awakening as an entirely negative experience.
 I will dare to say that it is the most profound experience that a human can undergo.

-Three months prior to awakening, I experienced the loss of my brother.
+Three months prior to awakening, my brother had passed away.
 Then approximately a month after experiencing that loss, I became friends with someone who was very interested in spirituality.
 She was a bit surprised when I revealed that I was an atheist, and her comment that she thought there was a lot more to me than that baffled me.
 I was pretty convinced, at that time, that I would always remain an atheist and never delve into anything spiritual.
-So, as you might imagine, a spiritual awakening was really one of the last things I ever expected to happen to someone like me.
+So, as you might imagine, a spiritual awakening was really one of the very last things I ever expected to happen to someone like me.

 The awakening struck without any warning, just a couple weeks before my graduation from graduate school.
 Essentially, what happened is I noticed that several synchronistic events occurred within a couple of weeks.
 In the past, I had always been quick to assume that synchronistic events were just random coincidences that weren’t worth any attention, but there was a completely different feeling about it this time.
 The coincidences were coming my way so frequently and rapidly that it really caught my attention.
 I knew there was something strange going on, but I couldn’t name what it was at first.

 After telling my boyfriend about the recent coincidences, we started recalling other strange coincidences from the past that we had failed to notice.
 That’s when it hit me.
-I started to understand that those eerie coincidences weren’t just coincidences.
-They were synchronicities, and it was an indication that things happen for a reason and that someone/something was trying to communicate with me through these signs I had been ignoring all my life.
+I started to understand that those eerie coincidences were not just coincidences.
+Some of these things that happened were way too bizarre and statistically improbable to be considered random.
+They were synchronicities to me, and it was an indication that things happen for a reason and that something was trying to communicate with me through these signs I had been ignoring all my life.
 Once I came to those realizations, life didn’t seem so random and meaningless to me anymore.
 That’s the day I quit calling myself an atheist.

 The next few weeks following my awakening were pretty positive.
 It was initially very exciting and mind-blowing to make that transition from atheist to a spiritually awakening soul.
-A small part of me was slightly freaked out, in a good way, because I was suddenly able to see just how magical and beautiful life really is.
+A small part of me was slightly freaked out but in a good way because I was suddenly able to see just how magical and beautiful life can be.
 I was simply awestruck.
 I knew something special was happening, and I felt grateful for it.

 After graduating, I followed my intuition that told me to take a break to overcome the stress and burnout I had experienced as a graduate student.
 I was also beginning to sense that I was meant to go down a different path from everyone else.
 I had no clue exactly what I was going to do with my future, but I no longer felt like I was meant to go down the traditional path like all my classmates.
-I felt my soul calling me to find a new path.
+I felt my soul calling me to go in another direction.

-The biggest challenges I still face are a lack of motivation and learning how to let go of my old identity.
+The biggest challenges I still face are a lack of motivation and not having much of a sense of identity.
 Regarding the lack of motivation, I suspect I still have some health issues to tackle, but I also partly see it as part of the awakening process.
 A lot of my old goals and desires have lost their meaning as I have been discovering what really matters to me, so I am still in a place of trying to understand where I should go next during this phase in my life.
 Regarding the loss of my identity, I have had to encounter that downright scary feeling of not having a clue about who I am anymore.
 There have been days where I’ve seen myself in the mirror or in an old photograph and felt like I didn’t know who I was looking at anymore.
 It feels like the old me has died and existed in a completely different lifetime.

-There is no doubt that pursuing the spiritual path requires a lot of strength and courage, but I have come to understand that it is so worth the effort and the struggle.
+There is no doubt that pursuing the spiritual path requires a lot of strength and courage, but I have come to believe that it is worth the effort and the struggle.
 It means we must abandon many things from our former life, including our identity, but we can become lighter, freer, and more complete as we make this transition into a more spiritual being.
-We can love ourselves more and love others more easily as a result of that.
-This planet is definitely in need of more love, wouldn’t you agree?
+Beginnings and transitions are always the most challenging.